 “What is disappointing in all the infighting is that no one is looking out for the interests of athletes," said Richard Mayer, coach and chairperson of the Lydiard Athletics Club, which is active in Johannesburg's Alexandra township.
 “The ongoing battles between Sascoc and ASA are about ego and power, where various individuals with little to offer the sport are desperate to hang on to positions because they are looking to make careers in athletics administration but not to serve the sport," he said.

 He said that the leading athlete from his club, Tumisang Monnatlala, who came 19th in the World Cross Country Championships, had been preparing to compete in the African Junior Championships in Germiston this month, which was subsequently cancelled.
+“The controversy in the sport has deprived this promising athlete of a vital opportunity to test himself against the leading Kenyan and Ethiopian junior athletes."

 The championships are now scheduled to take place in Mauritius in late August and, although Sascoc's decision doesn't affect the participation of South African athletes in the event, it could pose a funding challenge.